Putting on the Ritz…………

 We are all a little older, greyer but even faster than we were back in the day, at least that is what we told each other.

 Stéphane Ratel was the star of the show, without his vision and hard work over the years none of us would have assembled on a chilly November night in the heart of Paris.
-He had saved endurance racing for oblivion in the early 90’s and his actions helped the ACO rebuild the Great Race.
+He had saved endurance racing from oblivion in the early ’90s and his actions helped the ACO rebuild their Great Race.
 The following evening I was flicking through the channels when I stumbled upon “Stones in the Park”, some of Mick Jagger’s moves looked very familiar……..